 Ranging $475–$980 per night, guest rooms are the most expensive at Disneyland Resort.
-The Grand Californian, like the other two Disney-owned hotels, charges guests $15 a day for self-parking (up to two vehicles, free for Disney Vacation Club members) or $22 for valet (☎ 714-635-2300).
-On the plus side, none of the hotels charge a resort fee, and all provide safes, mini-fridges, coffeemakers, and free Wi-Fi (supposedly high-speed, but don’t plan on streaming Netflix) in rooms and public areas.
+The Grand Californian, like the other two Disney-owned hotels, charges guests $18 a day for self-parking (up to two vehicles, free for Disney Vacation Club members) or $28 for valet (714-635-2300).
+On the plus side, none of the hotels charge a resort fee, and all provide safes, mini-fridges, coffeemakers, and free Wi-Fi in rooms and public areas.

 Inspired by Napa Valley cuisine, the Napa Rose restaurant is the Disneyland Resort's premier fine-dining venue.
 Situated in a stunning room overlooking DCA, Napa Rose is very expensive but still a very good value .
 Just a notch down in price and formality, but likewise located in an exceptionally lovely (albeit more rustic) room, is the Storytellers Cafe, which serves breakfast, lunch, and dinner.
 The restaurant's name is drawn from period murals depicting tall tales set in early California.
 The fare consists of house-specialty wood-fired pizza and hearty home-style comfort food.